manishmadugula/Notes/SystemDesign/systemdesignframework.md

     - Is it a mobile app or web app or both?
     - How many daily active users (DAU) will we be supporting.
     - How does the company anticipate to scale up in 3 months, 6 months, 1 year.
     - What is the scale of the system?
 Is it built for a startup or a big company with a large user base?
+Is it global like say youtube.
     - Will the system work in a distributed environment?
     - Read write ratio of the application.
     - ### Storage time to save information?
 (Always ask)
     - Multidevice support?
+    - Constraints on the requirements, max video size uploaded eg.
+    - Can we leverage existing cloud solutions like AWS/ Google cloud or build in infra using Kubernetes.

 - Write down requirements
     - Write about latency and throughput.